4 min read • Jan 11, 2021

 Once you begin leveraging your cloud provider's higher-level platform capabilities, you can start slicing out commodity business logic, deleting code, and reducing complexity.
 For example, replacing a system's hand-rolled access control with an external solution allows us to rip out an entire complex sub-system from a codebase.
 This simplifies every area of the code that worries about access control.
 Similarly, replacing a custom search solution with a hosted Elasticsearch service can lead to a smaller, leaner codebase, enriched search functionality, simplified operational support, and higher performance and scale.

 It's important to realize that if you only go as far as virtualizing your servers and replacing your database with an RDS instance, then you have left a lot of the benefits of your cloud platform lying on the table.

-I have found that taking a product to the end of this journey can reduce millions of code lines replaced by externally-managed cloud capabilities.
-This process transforms a codebase, boiling away the un-differentiating, required-but-boring functionality, and leaving behind only what is essential - a lean codebase containing what's needed to deliver the unique value of your system.
-No more, no less.
+I have found that taking a product to the end of the offloading process journey can reduce millions of code lines, replaced by externally-managed cloud capabilities.
+This trimming down process transforms a codebase, boiling away the un-differentiating, required-but-boring functionality, and leaving behind only what is essential - a lean codebase containing what's needed to deliver the unique value of your system.

 No more, no less.